lojy97/simple-social-media-app/README.md

-# 📱 Hiyro Expo Posts App
+#  Hiyro Expo Posts App

 An **Expo Router** app that displays posts and comments from the [GoRest API](https://gorest.co.in/).
 Users can view a list of posts, click to see post details, and read comments with avatars.

 ---

-## 🚀 Features
+## Features
-- 📄 List of posts fetched from API
+-  List of posts fetched from API
-- 🔍 Post details page
+-  Post details page
-- 💬 Comments with avatars
+-  Comments
-- ⬅️ Back navigation to home
+- Back navigation to home
-- 🎨 Clean UI with Expo + React Native
+- Clean UI with Expo + React Native

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - [Expo](https://expo.dev/) (React Native)
 - [Expo Router](https://expo.github.io/router/docs/)
 - [GoRest API](https://gorest.co.in/)